pmichaillat/unemployment-gap/README.md

 ## Data

-The data used as input to produce the results in the article are stored in the Excel file `data.xlsx`, which is placed in the folder `code`.
+The data used to produce the results in the article are placed in the folder `data`.

++ The data used as input by the code are stored in the Excel file `data.xlsx`.
++ The data from the 1997 National Employer Survey are placed in the subfolder `nes`.

 ## Code

-The results in the paper are produced with MATLAB code.
-The code is placed in the folder `code`.
+The code used to produce the results in the paper is placed in the folder `code`.
+The code is written in MATLAB.
 There are two types of programs:

 1. MATLAB scripts producing the figures in the article and online appendix
 2. MATLAB helper scripts and functions called at different places by the figure-producing scripts